TummyOnTrack/TummyOnTrack/README.md

 Parent/Child interactive Activity
 - [ ]	User can update food items eaten by uploading photos
 - [ ]	User can select photos from the gallery
-- [ ]	User can access camera and click photos to upload
+- [x ]	User can access camera and click photos to upload
 - [ ]	User can update food items eaten by speaking the food names (voice to text)
 - [ ]	User can gamify the experience by dragging or animating food items